netpipe/Luna/README.md

 engine itself is zlib licence.

-you will need these aswell
+you will need these aswell most of it compiles with codeblocks, the occasional project may still use cmake.

 https://github.com/tecan/LunaLibs
 https://github.com/tecan/IrrlichtDemos